synadia-io/testing.java/tps.md

 #### Write Listener
 The write listener gets notified with every message that has been _buffered_.
-Buffered means it has been removed from the pending message and its bytes have been copied to the byte array buffer in preparation to be written to the socket.
+Buffered means it has been removed from the pending message and its bytes that have been copied to the byte array buffer in preparation to be written to the socket.

 The message id is extracted from the header and is tracked much like the receiver looking for a gap.